-Born Leroy Aziz Sané on 11 January 1996 - thus sharing a birthdate with footballing royalty such as Gerson, Bryan Robson, Jamie Vardy and, for those of a Championship Manager persuasion, Mike Duff - Bayern's new star was named after his father Souleymane's former Senegal coach, Claude Le Roy.
+Born Leroy Aziz Sané on 11 January 1996 - thus sharing a birthdate with footballing royalty such as Gerson, Bryan Robson, Jamie Vardy and, for those of a Championship Manager persuasion, Mike Duff - Bayern's new star was named after his father Souleymane's former Senegal coach Claude Le Roy.

-4) Germany career
+4) Germany over other options

 Watch: Sane's Top 5 goals for Schalke!

 That clean bill of health meant a new lease of life, and Sane was nothing if not a footballing force of nature as City wrapped up the double of Premier League and EFL Cup in his second season.
 He plundered 10 goals and 15 assists in the league, with 14 and 19 in each column in all competitions.
 He was also voted the 2017/18 PFA Young Player of the Year ahead of his City teammates Sterling and Ederson, as well as Tottenham Hotspur's Harry Kane.